-The Art Of War is probably one of the most famous books ever written on strategy and planning.
+The Art of War book is probably one of the most famous books ever written on strategy and planning.
 It is an ancient Chinese manuscript that was written by a Chinese military general and strategist by the name of Sun Tzu and it dates all the way back to about 500 BC.
-Although it was originally written from a military perspective, it also has a deep philosophical side to it which makes it extremely relevant today in everything from business to politics to sport.
-Sun Tzu emphasizes that war or battle in any form should never be taken lightly and that it is always better to defeat your enemy without fighting at all.

-Download a copy of Sun Tzu’s, The Art of War PDF book here to learn more about Sun Tzu’s philosophies
+Download a free copy of Sun Tzu’s, The Art of War PDF book here to learn more about Sun Tzu’s philosophies and beliefs.

 - The Art Of War Summary